Below is a list of frequently asked questions regarding myjobscotland. We hope these answers provide the information you require.

 Make sure “myjobscotland.gov.uk” is added to your safe senders list in your email browser / settings.
 Also, check your Junk or Spam folders for this email, but remember to mark these as “not junk”, “not spam” to stop this behaviour for future emails that are received.

 If the error message 'No session cookie found' appears, please adjust your cookie settings, or delete the cookies on your browser.
 For further information on cookies please go to the AboutCookies.org website.
 This site can show you how to delete cookies depending on which browser you are using.

-Further FAQs, and well as council contact details, can be found here.
+Further FAQs, and well as council contact details, can be found on our support pages.